MicrosoftDocs/quantum-docs/articles/includes/quickstart-cirq-include-local.md

 ## Prerequisites

-For installation details, see [Installing the Modern QDK on VS Code](xref:microsoft.quantum.install-qdk.overview#installing-the-modern-qdk-on-vs-code).
+For installation details, see [Installing the QDK on VS Code](xref:microsoft.quantum.install-qdk.overview#installing-the-qdk-on-vs-code).

 - An Azure Quantum workspace in your Azure subscription.
 To create a workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
 - A Python environment with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.